Steve Crosetti

 A dear friend of Crosetti's, a police officer named Chris Thormann, is shot in the head while apprehending a suspect.
 Thormann survives, but is left blind and deeply depressed.
 Crosetti tries his best to help him and his wife get through it, and forces himself into the investigation.
 Eventually, his emotions cloud his judgment and he apprehends the wrong suspect, but Lewis eventually arrests the right one.
 This storyline was based on the real-life shooting and blinding of BPD Officer Gene Cassidy, and is a major part of the David Simon book which spawned the series.

 Crosetti's own marriage had fallen apart sometime before the beginning of the series.
 He has a teenage daughter, Beatrice, whom Crosetti says "was as close to perfection as God allows."
 He apparently has at least joint custody.
 Crosetti is very protective of her, and is appalled that her mother was indifferent to the girl's having a boyfriend over to spend the night.

-Crosetti is said to have taken an extended vacation at the end of season 2.
-Lewis mentions that he goes to Atlantic City.
-In the sixth episode of season 3, "Crosetti", Detectives Stanley Bolander and John Munch are called when a body is fished out of the bay.
+Crosetti is absent from the squadroom at the beginning of season 3; Lewis mentions that he has gone to Atlantic City on vacation.
+As weeks go by without any word from him, the detectives begin to complain about his tardiness in returning to work.
+In the fourth episode of season 3, "Crosetti", Detectives Stanley Bolander and John Munch are called when a body is fished out of the bay.
 The body turns out to be Crosetti, and the initial evidence suggests a suicide.
 Lewis refuses to believe that Crosetti would kill himself, especially in light of his faith and his daughter.
 Lewis does everything he can to get the death classified a homicide, even going as far as to tell Crosetti's friends and neighbors not to give any information to Bolander (the primary detective on the case).
 He finally accepts the truth when he hears the medical examiner's report, which states that Crosetti had high levels of alcohol, tranquilizers, and antidepressants in his system and died by drowning.
 Lewis later recalls that before his vacation Crosetti had offered to give a him a childhood possession of his, a valuable vintage yo-yo, and realizes this was possibly a kind of going-away present.